CraftAcademyLabs/ca_course/bdd_with_rails.md

 end
 ```

-Please notice that after youve added the lenght validation on `:content`  your post factory might fail when you run RSpec.
+Please notice that after you've added the length validation on `:content`  your post factory might fail when you run RSpec.
 ```
      Failure/Error: expect(FactoryGirl.create(:post)).to be_valid